Discover Balance Transfer: How to Do it

 3. Request balance transfer

 In considering how to do a balance transfer on Discover, be aware that a balance transfer may not be approved.
-You still need to go through a formal approval process which involves listing the requested amount for the balance transfer.
+You need to go through a formal approval process which involves listing the requested amount for the balance transfer.

 4. Update details